Bonda language: Plains Remo

 This is a subdivision of Bonda, localized in 35 villages throughout the Khairpat within the Malkangiri district in Odisha.
 In 1941, 2,565 people categorized the Plains Remo.
 That number nearly doubled in 1971, with 4,764 people classifying themselves as Plains Remo.
 The increase in population was not correlated with language extension.
 There are 3,500 speakers as of 2002, but few are monolingual.

 Hills Remo

 This is a subdivision of Bonda, localized in the Jeypore Hills region of Odisha.
 There are 5,570 speakers as of 2002.

 Phonology

 Stress

 In Bonda, primary stress is placed on the last syllable in a word, syllables with diphthongs, glottal stops, or checked consonants.
 However, Plains Remo primarily stresses the second syllable in a word.
 Bonda words can have a maximum of 5 syllables.

 Diphthongs

 Diphthongs are placed either in the beginning or middle of a word, usually used in combination of two different vowel types.

 Consonants

 There are 33 consonants in the Bonda language.

 /z/ only occurs in loanwords from Odia.
+Retroflex /ɳ/ and fricative /v/ are found in Plain Remo, but not in the Hill Remo variety.

 Vowels

-Bonda has 5 vowel phonemes: /a, e, i, o, u/.
+Remo has 5 vowel phonemes: /a, e, i, o, u (ɔ)/ and a rare nasalized [ã].

+In Plain Remo, depending on contexts, vowels can undergo laxing and weaking processes.
+For examples, /i/ > /ɪ/ in mirɪ ('why'), /e/ > /ɛ/ in kɛnda ('branch') and sɛllari ('scolopendra').

 In Bonda, vowels are nasalized and clusters are commonplace.